 Aisti inaugurates first bio-based acoustic tiles pilot plant in Jyväskylä

-Aisti, a Finnish provider of wood fiber based acoustic solutions, launched the world’s first commercial pilot plant to produce plastic-free, carbon-negative acoustic tiles with foam forming.
+Aisti, a Finnish provider of wood fiber based acoustic solutions, launched the world’s first commercial pilot plant to produce sustainable acoustic tiles with foam forming.
 The development work at Aisti’s pilot plant facility will lead to a ground-breaking shift in biobased building materials production and accelerate the decarbonization of the construction industry.

 The objective of the pilot plant is to finalize the product development of Aisti’s acoustic tiles and scale up the company’s foam-forming technology, a cost-effective technology that relies on foam to create low-density wood fiber boards.
 The pilot plant will also produce demo products to gain further insight into market needs and customer demands.

-“We are leading the way in developing innovative acoustic solutions with foam forming technology that meet safety, functionality, and carbon neutrality standards at no extra costs to builders,” comments Petri Jetsu, Founder and Chief Technology Officer at Aisti.
+“We are leading the way in developing innovative acoustic solutions with foam forming technology that meets safety, functionality, and carbon neutrality standards at no extra costs to builders,” comments Petri Jetsu, Founder and Chief Technology Officer at Aisti.
 “With the inauguration of our pilot plant, we bring to the industry a new manufacturing technology and novel building materials capable of reducing the construction industry’s CO2 emissions.”

 “We are excited to announce the launch of our pilot plant, which brings us one step closer to offering affordable, bio-based building materials to global markets by 2025,” comments Mikko Paananen, Founder and CEO at Aisti.
 “For the first time in the industry, we can create safe and sound indoor climates at no extra costs to builders or negative impact on the planet.”